course-details-portlet

 Evaluation Weighting Duration Grade deviation Examination aids

-Oral examination 30/100 1 hours
+Oral exam 50/100 1 hours E

 Course content

 Services are pervasive in our current societies; spanning both digital and physical environments.
 From eHealth services to eCommerce and traveling, public and private sector alike are service providers.
-In this course, you will learn about service design as a methodology.
+In this course, you will learn about service design as a methodology and process.
 You will be coached in key techniques within service design, and learn how to analyze, plan, organize and make efficient costumer service journeys.
 The course will provide you with relevant skills for contributing to creating innovative user experiences of high quality.

 Learning outcome